 An E-visa is easy, straightforward, and cheap!

-You’ll go to the country’s designated visa website, input your passport information, your flight information, and the dates that you’ll be in the country, and then you receive a digital copy of your visa within minutes.
-It is an incredibly easy and straightforward process.
-In addition to being easy, it’s also usually cheaper.
+You’ll go to the country’s designated visa website, input your passport information, your flight information, and the dates that you’ll be in the country, and then you receive a digital copy of your visa.
+The wait time can vary from a few minutes to a few days.
+It is an incredibly easy and straightforward process, and it’s also usually cheaper.

 While visas from a consulate cost around $160, E-Visas can be as cheap as $20 (or just as expensive as the consular visa, depending on the country).
 We went needed an E-Visa to enter Oman, and we applied for it from our hotel room in Russia two days before our flight to Oman.
 The process was incredibly fast, and it cost us next to nothing.